p1a-7ck/parser/README.md

 3. Checks for defined endsWith-type for all parent types, if there are any endsWith-type is defined and it's starting index equals current index, then algorithm exits resursion method up to the exact parent, which endsWith-type' starting index equals current index.

 4. Checks for defined subTypes contained in parent type, if any subType contains another subTypes, then method should be called recursively for that subType.
-If subType don't have another subTypes, then it means that subType have search patterns and it's possible to find some relevant text-part.
+If subType don't have another subTypes, then it means that subType have patterns and it's possible to find some relevant text-part.
 If subType starting index equals current index, then relevant text-part of subType added to the parent composite.

-5. If any of type found, then algorithm loops from step #2, otherwise, exits current recursion method.
+5. If any of type are found, then algorithm loops from step #2, otherwise, exits current recursion method.

 ***